-14 Report of deviation from the appointment regulation
+14 Report of deviation from the rules of procedure

-Any complaints of deviations from this appointment regulation shall first be directed the Head of Department and thereafter to the Vice President.
+Any complaints of deviations from these rules of procedure shall first be directed the Head of Department and thereafter to the Vice President.
 The doctoral student can also turn to the Student Union's Doctoral Student Section, doctoral student representative or the trade union for support.